Alaskan Native Goes Home, Tears Down Barriers to Becoming a Pilot

+The student nodded and asked a few more questions about serving as a pilot in the Air Force, and then about flying in general.
+Oliver answered his questions and then helped him begin an application to the AIM HIGH Flight Academy, a three-week program that teaches aviation basics and equips graduates with up to 15 hours of flight experience.

+The skills and lessons learned throughout the program give graduates the necessary knowledge and experience to excel in the Air Force’s pilot selection process, should they decide to pursue careers as Air Force aviators.
+However, attending the flight academy does not incur any commitment to military service.

-Capt.
-Tyler Weaver answers questions about careers in aviation at Mt.
-Edgecumbe High School in Sitka, Alaska on Sept.
-6, 2023.
-Teams from Air Force Recruiting Service's Det.
-1 visited 48 schools and community centers throughout Alaska to help students apply for AIM HIGH Flight Academy scholarships and answer questions about what life is like as a pilot.
-(U.S. Air Force photo by Miriam Thurber)
+From September 6-11, 2023, teams from Det.1 visited 48 schools and community centers throughout Sitka, Anchorage, Juneau, Kodiak, Galena and Fairbanks to help students apply for AIM HIGH Flight Academy scholarships and answer questions about what life is like as an aviator.

+Learn more about the U.S. Air Force and aviation opportunities here, or visit the Det.1 website to read about their mission to inform, influence and inspire the next generation of leaders.

 |Date Taken: